apache/incubator-resilientdb-blog/_posts/2024-07-16-SmartContractsCLI.md

 ## Configuration

-Before using the ResContract CLI, you must set the ResDB_Home environment variable or provide the path to your ResilientDB installation in a config.yaml file.
+Before using the ResContract CLI, you **must** set the `ResDB_Home` environment variable or provide the path to your ResilientDB installation in a `config.yaml` file.
+The CLI will **not** prompt you for this path and will exit with an error if it's not set.

 **Option 1: Set ResDB_Home Environment Variable**

-Set the ResDB_Home environment variable to point to the directory where ResilientDB is installed.
+Set the `ResDB_Home` environment variable to point to the directory where ResilientDB is installed.

-Linux/macOS:
+**Linux/macOS:**
 ```bash
 export ResDB_Home=/path/to/incubator-resilientdb
 ```

-Add the above line to your .bashrc or .zshrc file to make it persistent.
+Add the above line to your `.bashrc` or `.zshrc` file to make it persistent.

 **Option 2: Use a config.yaml File**

-Create a `config.yaml`file in the same directory where you run the `rescontract` command or in your home directory.
+Create a `config.yaml` file in the same directory where you run the `rescontract` command or in your home directory.

-Example `config.yaml`:
+**Example `config.yaml`:**
 ```yaml
 ResDB_Home: /path/to/incubator-resilientdb
 ```

 Ensure the `ResDB_Home` path is correct.

-Note: The CLI checks for config.yaml in the current directory first, then in your home directory.
+> **Note:** The CLI checks for `config.yaml` in the current directory first, then in your home directory.

 ## 👨🏻‍💻 Using the ResContract CLI